 - lime green paint and a paintbrush

 1. Paint the narrow end of the pine cone with green paint.
-Some children may enjoy dipping the pinecones into the paint instead!
+Some children may enjoy dipping their pinecones into the paint instead!

-4. Bend a piece of wire around the pine cone to create antennae.
+4. Last, bend a piece of wire around the pine cone to create antennae.

 My son played with his pine cone fireflies outside by the log pile.
 I adore the rustic abode he created with bark!

 Click the images below to view more easy and fun nature crafts for kids!